-The minimum number of 18 full-year credits required for graduation includes:
+The minimum number of 18 credits required for graduation includes:

 English: 4 credits

-Foreign Language: 3 (3 years of the same language through level III)
+Language: 3 credits (3 years of the same language through level III)

 The above requirements must be met in order to earn a Berkshire diploma.
 Five academic courses are the standard, full load for Berkshire students.
 Students are urged to challenge themselves academically which, for many, means taking courses well beyond those required for a diploma and, in fact, taking more than five academic courses per semester.
 Berkshire strongly recommends that students take the most rigorous academic program in which they can be successful.